Skip Global navigation and goto content

 • Focus groups were conducted with a total of 299 Palm Beach County residents who mentioned that diabetes, cancer, asthma, substance use, heart disease, and poor mental health were among the top health issues with which they, their families, or their community struggle with.

 • Key informant interviews were conducted with stakeholders who serve Palm Beach County.
-During these interviews, common themes around the challenges that the community faces when trying to improve or maintain their health included: systemic, institutional racism, lack of representation in health care, lack of community trust, lack of economic mobility, the lived and built environment, and the lack of convenient access to care.
+During these interviews, common themes around the challenges that the community faces when trying to improve or maintain their health included lack of economic mobility, lived and built environment, and lack of convenient access to care.